vctruong100/searchengine/README.txt

 This script extracts text from HTML, summarizes it, and writes the results directly to a file.
 It's designed to operate efficiently with considerable runtime per document.
-Then, when running the search engine again (with Web GUI -- ``search.py``), the engine will provide a summary for each of the result.
+Then, when running the search engine (with Web GUI -- ``search.py``), the engine will provide a summary for each of the result.
+If chosen not to run the summarizer, the search engine (search.py) will provide no summary.